How Credit Suisse got tangled in the Archegos Wall Street chaos

 Hwang is a veteran investor.
 Before Archegos, he ran another hedge fund, Tiger Asia.

-But in 2012, the Securities and Exchange Commission charged Hwang and his former fund, Tiger Asia, with insider trading and market manipulation.
+But in 2012, the Securities and Exchange Commission charged Hwang and Tiger Asia with insider trading and market manipulation.
 Hwang and Tiger Asia agreed to pay $44 million to settle the SEC charges.

 After the investigation, Hwang turned Tiger Asia into a family fund, Archegos.